peter-mouland/web-caddy/CONTRIBUTING.md

  * `npm test`

-If you want to upgrade or test an existing component locally, you can link the component to `gulp-component-helper`.
+If you want to upgrade or test an existing component locally, you can link the component to `component-helper`.
-Any changes made to the gulp-component-helper will be picked up by the component.
+Any changes made to the component-helper will be picked up by the component.
 Useful for modifying the gulp tasks.

- * `cd gulp-component-helper`
+ * `cd component-helper`
  * `npm link`
  * `cd some-component`
- * `npm link gulp-component-helper`
+ * `npm link component-helper`

 ## Releasing (admin only)